-- o employment; or,
+- employment; or, 0

-- o increased hours from employment; or,
+- increased hours from employment; or, 0

-- o an increase in wages.
+- an increase in wages.
+0

 0342.50.10 Initial Criteria for Extending MA

 At the time a family becomes ineligible for the Family Independence Program or Section 1931 Medical Assistance benefits, InRhodes examines the case for potential eligibility for extended MA and provides an MAXT pop-up window accordingly.
 The eligibility technician must verify and confirm, whether: